Activity

 Make two different shapes from two pieces of clay in the same tray.

-Do several times, to see which shape moves through the water fastest.
+Do 3 trials, to see which shape usually moves through the water fastest and which is slowest.

 Discussion:

-Compare to fish shapes (an image of fish shapes in silhouette is useful for reference).
-The fish that can move the fastest (e.g. fish that hunt live prey, like salmon) have longer, narrower shapes than those that do not move as fast (e.g. fish that feed on plants or algae).
+Also look at shapes of fish (an image of fish shapes in silhouette is useful for reference).
+The fish that can move the fastest (e.g. fish that hunt live prey, like salmon) have longer, narrower shapes than those that do not need to move fast (e.g. fish that feed on plants or algae or are flat on the bottom).

 Optional: give local fish examples and how their shape is an adaptation for how they eat and move.
 Examples of British Columbia fish: